Precise Deviations for discrete marked Hawkes processes: Introduction

-Hawkes process is a continuous-time stochastic model that captures temporal stochastic self-exciting phenomena which is first introduced by Hawkes\cite{hawkes1971spectra}.
-In particular, the linear Hawkes process has been well studied and widely used in practice because of its mathematical tractability especially the immigration-birth representation.
-There are applications in neuroscience, e.g. Johnson\cite{johnson1996point}, DNA modeling, e.g. Gusto and Schbath\cite{gusto2005fado}, finance, and many other fields.
-Applications of the Hawkes process in finance include market order modeling, e.g. Bauwens and Hautsch\cite{bauwens2009modelling}, Bowsher\cite{bowsher2007modelling} and Large\cite{large2007measuring}, value-at-risk, e.g. Chavez-Demoulin et al.\cite{chavez2005estimating}, and credit risk, e.g. Errais et al.\cite{errais2010affine}.
+\paragraph*{Continuous-time Hawkes processes and their limit theorems} The Hawkes process is a continuous-time stochastic model that captures temporally clustered, self-exciting stochastic phenomena.
+It was first introduced by Hawkes \cite{hawkes1971spectra}.
+In particular, the linear Hawkes process has been well studied and widely used in practice because of its mathematical tractability, especially due to its immigration-birth representation.
+There are applications in neuroscience (e.g., Johnson \cite{johnson1996point}), DNA modeling (e.g., Gusto and Schbath \cite{gusto2005fado}), finance, and many other fields.
+Applications of the Hawkes process in finance include market order modeling (e.g., Bauwens and Hautsch \cite{bauwens2009modelling}, Bowsher \cite{bowsher2007modelling}, and Large \cite{large2007measuring}), Value-at-Risk (e.g., Chavez-Demoulin \cite{chavez2005estimating}), and credit risk (e.g., Errais \cite{errais2010affine}).

 Let us introduce the Hawkes processes.
 Let $N$ be a simple point process on $\mathbb R$, and let $\mathcal F_t^{-\infty}:=\sigma(N(C),C\in \mathcal B(\mathbb R), C\subset (-\infty,t])$ be an increasing family of $\sigma$-algebras.
 Any nonnegative $\mathcal F_t^{-\infty}$-progressively measurable $\lambda_t$ with